apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

     </tbody>
 </table>

-### generic-json-url Query Creator
+### http-generic-json-url Query Creator

-The recommended Query creator for json is called _generic-json-url_, which allows column content to be mapped as URL, path, body and query parameter request values; it supports
+The recommended Query creator for json is called _http-generic-json-url_, which allows column content to be mapped as URL, path, body and query parameter request values; it supports
 POST, PUT and GET operations.
 This query creator allows you to issue json requests without needing to code your own custom http connector.
 The mappings from columns to the json request are supplied in the query creator configuration parameters `http.request.query-param-fields`, `http.request.body-fields` and `http.request.url-map`.

-### generic-json-url Query Creator
+### http-generic-json-url Query Creator

-The default Query Creator is called _generic-json-url_.
+The default Query Creator is called _http-generic-json-url_.
 For body based queries such as POST/PUT requests, the ([GenericGetQueryCreator](flink-connector-http/src/main/java/org/apache/flink/connectors/http/internal/table/lookup/querycreators/GenericGetQueryCreator.java))is provided as a default query creator.
 This implementation uses Flink's [json-format](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/json/)  to convert RowData object into Json String.
 For GET requests can be used for query parameter based queries.

-The _generic-json-url_ allows for using custom formats that will perform serialization to Json.
+The _http-generic-json-url_ allows for using custom formats that will perform serialization to Json.
 Thanks to this, users can create their own logic for converting RowData to Json Strings suitable for their HTTP endpoints and use this logic as custom format with HTTP Lookup connector and SQL queries.
 To create a custom format user has to implement Flink's `SerializationSchema` and `SerializationFormatFactory` interfaces and register custom format factory along other factories in
 `resources/META-INF.services/org.apache.flink.table.factories.Factory` file.
 This is common Flink mechanism for providing custom implementations for various factories.